JulieDeMan/VIB_git_training/Git_GitHub_Dictionary.md

 ## Tracking

-`git status` will allos me to check what files are unstaged and untracked
+`git status` will allow me to check what files are changed, unstaged and untracked

 ## Conceptual areas